 In October we had our Autumn Shows and in November we performed a medley of sketches, poems and songs at the Sunday Social.

 We are now rehearsing for our Spring Show – “Two Weddings and a Confereence” which will be at Aughton Village Hall as usual and a supper will be included.
 So the dates for your diaries for next spring are:

 12th and 13th April

-Information about tickets will be available nearer the time.
+Tickets cost £12, including the buffet supper.
 We look forward to seeing you.